brandonlammey/Proj_1/README.md

 Step 3: Type "php -S localhost:8080" into the console to compile the program.

-Step 4: Navigate to Google Chrome and tpye "http://localhost:8080/" in the address bar.
+Step 4: Navigate to Google Chrome and type "http://localhost:8080/" in the address bar.

 Step 5: You are now ready to plan events!